Mirred Shaped Recipes

 There is one difference between CraftTweaker mirrored recipes and Vanilla mirrored Recipes, by default CraftTweaker mirrored recipes can be mirrored on both axis, so not only are the left and right side of the Crafting Grid mirrored, but also the top and the bottom, as an example, the images below are from a single mirrored recipe.

 Adding Mirrored Shaped Recipes

 Link to adding-mirrored-shaped-recipes

-Adding Mirrored Shaped Recipes is exactly the same as adding normal Shaped Recipes except it uses a different method, and it asks for the axis it should be mirrored on.
+Adding Mirrored Shaped Recipes is exactly the same as adding normal Shaped Recipes except it uses a different method.

 The basic syntax for a mirrored shaped recipe is:

-// craftingTable.addShapedMirrored(recipeName as string, // mirrorAxis as MirrorAxis // output as IItemStack, // ingredients as IIngredient, // recipeFunction as @optional RecipeFunctionMatrix);
+// craftingTable.addShapedMirrored(recipeName as string, // output as IItemStack, // ingredients as IIngredient, // recipeFunction as @optional RecipeFunctionMatrix);